westhee/LIFSResearchBlog/_posts/2019-08-20-Creating-Personal-Run-Commands-(Windows10).md

 From my experience, the first option could make your Desktop screen quite messy if you keep adding shortcuts there.
 Second option involves running "pretty" graphic, so there is a delay for Windows start menu popping up, typing in texts, returning search results, and returning start options. <b>*I personally hate this option.</b> As for the last option, I know You don't want to do this.

-This is why I prefer to use <b> "Run" function </b> for opening applications.
+This is why I prefer to use **"Run" function** for opening applications.

 I know that there are many people who are already utilizing this function to make their lives easier, and directions for using Run function and most-used Run Commands such as chrome, calc, etc. are well explained in this [link](https://www.isumsoft.com/windows-10/most-used-run-commands-for-windows-10-users.html).